A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: A Comprehensive Comparative Analysis

 \subsection{Training from Scratch vs. Fine-tuning}

 After pruning, many pruning methods require training the subnetwork for several epochs to regain performance. \citet{le2021network} argue that retraining is essential to recover loss accuracy in pruning.
 Generally, retraining can be divided into two types: training from scratch or fine-tuning.
-There has been debate over whether fine-tuning is more powerful than training from scratch to recover accuracy.
+There has been debate over whether fine-tuning is more effective than training from scratch in recovering accuracy.
 On the one hand, \citet{liu2019rethinking} find that for ResNet, VGG, and other standard structures on ImageNet, training the subnetworks with new random initialization can achieve better performance than fine-tuning them.
 On the other hand, \citet{li2017pruning} observe that training a subnetwork from scratch performs worse than fine-tuning it. \citet{liu2021lottery} investigate pruning ResNet20 on CIFAR-10 with ADMM-based \cite{zhang2018systematic} one-shot pruning method and find that pruning \& fine-tuning outperforms LTH (pruning \& training from scratch) over various prune ratios.
-In addition, the results in \cite{gao2021network,ye2020good} show that fine-tuning is necessary to achieve better performance on sparse mobile networks than training from scratch.
+Additionally, the results in \cite{gao2021network,ye2020good} show that fine-tuning is necessary for better performance on sparse mobile networks than training from scratch.
+The results in \cite{fang2023structural} reveal that training from scratch requires more steps to achieve convergence, suggesting that starting pruned models from scratch may not be the most cost-effective strategy, given its training cost is comparable to that of pre-trained models.
 In recent years, some compromise methods (such as weight rewinding \cite{frankle2020linear}) have been proposed.
 The results in \cite{frankle2020linear,renda2020comparing} show that weight rewinding can achieve higher accuracy than fine-tuning.
-We prune ResNet-32 on CIFAR-32 by Magnitude and SNIP \cite{lee2019snip}, and then train the pruned network from scratch or fine-tune it.
-The results in Fig.~\ref{Fig:Train-from-scratch-finetune} show that fine-tuning outperforms training from scratch for Magnitude and SNIP.
+We prune ResNet-152 and DeiT-Tiny \cite{touvron2021training} on CIFAR-100 and ImageNet with pre-trained weights, respectively.
+Then we fine-tune the pruned networks or train them from scratch.
+Fig.~\ref{Fig:Train-from-scratch-finetune} indicates that fine-tuning generally outperforms training from scratch.
+Notably, on ImageNet, fine-tuning achieves significantly higher accuracy than training from scratch.